 The math behind engagement rate on social media

-- Why is it important to calculate the engagement rate on social media?
+- Why is it important to calculate your engagement rate on social media?

-2. Why is it important to calculate the engagement rate on social media?
+2. Why is it important to calculate your engagement rate on social media?

-When they want to get accurate performance data, marketers take into account metrics such as followers growth, reach or impressions, but they will always look carefully at the engagement rate.
+When they want to get accurate performance data, marketers take into account metrics such as follower growth, reach, or impressions, but they will always look carefully at the engagement rate.

 After all, engagement is the one metric that will give you a whole new perspective on your performance on social.